This is a content holder for the one-button emergency notification system.

 MA, PhD, Claremont Graduate University

-Her current projects include Body Politics in Contemporary Irish Women's Fiction: The Literary Legacy of Mother Ireland, a monograph under contract with Bloomsbury's Global Women's Writing Series; The Dark: A Critical Edition, a new edition of John McGahern’s novel, coedited with Anna Teekell (Syracuse UP); Teaching James Joyce in the 21st Century (University Press of Florida) and Sally Rooney: Perspectives and Approaches, both coedited with Barry Devine (Bucknell UP).
-She recently published “Gothic Studies Today,” a special issue of the Irish University Review, coedited with Christina Morin.
+She is the author of Body Politics in Contemporary Irish Women's Fiction: The Literary Legacy of Mother Ireland (Bloomsbury 2025).
+She is also coeditor, with Anna Teekell, of The Dark: A Critical Edition, a new edition of John McGahern’s novel (Syracuse UP); and of Teaching James Joyce in the 21st Century (forthcoming from University Press of Florida) and Sally Rooney: Perspectives and Approaches, both coedited with Barry Devine (forthcoming from Bucknell UP).
+In 2023, with Christina Morin, she coedited “Gothic Studies Today,” a special issue of the Irish University Review.
 Her work has appeared in various journals including New Hibernia Review, James Joyce Quarterly, Criticism, and Tulsa Studies in Women’s Literature.
 She is coeditor, with Claire Culleton, of Rethinking Joyce’s Dubliners (Palgrave 2017).

 Recent Publications: